vartomi/gui-tool/README.md

 <a name="development"></a>
 ###**Development**
-If you need to improve or develop specific functionalitites, UI elements for the application, you can extend the auto-generated ExtJS code.
+If you need to improve or develop specific functionalitites, UI elements for the generated ExtJS application, you can extend the auto-generated code.
 It's already a well-formatted and readable source under `webui/app` directory.

 See [more](http://docs.sencha.com/extjs/4.2.1/) in ExtJS API document